hemreari/easy-comment/README.md

  This is a tiny Python program that adds comment section to the top of the source file.
  The only dependency is latest version of Python(V 3.6.2)
- It works for C, for now.
-However, I will add the other languages.
+ Program works for C and Python, for now.
+I will add the other languages on the other time.

 ### Usage

    Open a terminal:
 ```
 	$ cd ~/Desktop